INTERVIEW

 Independence and growth.
 I’m very motivated by building something for myself (financially, intellectually, and personally).
 I like knowing that each year I’m becoming more aligned with my goals and more in control of my time.

 There’s something really satisfying about choosing my path instead of drifting into one.
-I care a lot about evolving, not just earning, but actually becoming sharper, more balanced, and more intentional with how I live.
+I care a lot about evolving, not just earning, but actually becoming sharper and more balanced.

 Where do you see yourself in five years?